AgentOS

 Metric Count

-Test files 461+ across the monorepo (Vitest) + Playwright E2E suites
+Test files ~1,900 across the monorepo (Vitest + Playwright)

-Test coverage Codecov integration with 2% patch/project thresholds
+Test coverage gates Codecov, 2% patch/project thresholds

-Publishable packages 20 (@framers/agentos, @framers/wunderland, @framers/sql-storage-adapter, @framers/codex-viewer, and more)
+Publishable packages 22 (@framers/agentos, @framers/wunderland, @framers/sql-storage-adapter, @framers/codex-viewer, and more)

 Tools 23+ built-in

-AgentOS — the runtime
+AgentOS runtime

 The request lifecycle flows through a clean pipeline.
 Every interaction returns an AsyncIterable<AgentOSResponse> for streaming: